sharife/goldenthread-v2/site/content/productions/no-summary-conversations-with-artists-that-dont-fit-in-a-box.md

     items:
       - pre: Up Next!
         itemend: 2021-08-16T20:18:33.487Z
+        text: >-
-        text: "In this episode we put the spotlight on three of the emerging SWANA theatre companies in the United States: Dunya Productions in Seattle, Peydah Theatre Company in New York City, and Medina Theater Collective in Chicago, whose work is bravely making space for diverse SWANA
+          In this episode we put the spotlight on three of the emerging SWANA theatre companies in the United States: Dunya Productions in Seattle, Peydah Theatre Company in New York City, and Medina Theater Collective in Chicago, whose work is bravely making space for diverse SWANA